 Two years ago, 45 years old cattle rearer Umar Jalo and his nomadic ‘Bororo’ family migrated to Gaa Labaka, a nomadic settlement in Kwara State (North Central Nigeria).
 Umar Jalo live with his wife and two children- Adamo, a 13 years old girl and Abubakar, a boy of 7years old – both attend an Islamic School.
 Mr. Jalo met with Mr. Isiaka Jafojo, a trained Community Health Volunteer with Health and Social Relief Initiative, a Community Based Organization engaged in the Community TB Care (CTBC) program during one his field assignments- sensitization activities within Labaka community of Ifelodun LGA, in April 2012.

 During their interaction, Mr. Umar complained that his wife and daughter had been coughing for a long time.
 He also explained that the cough drains their strength and affects their productivity at home and school respectively.
-Umar Jalo's Family-tb_kwara2 Mr. Isiaka immediately referred the whole family to Oke-Ode Specialist Hospital to be screened for tuberculosis.
+Mr. Isiaka immediately referred the whole family to Oke-Ode Specialist Hospital to be screened for tuberculosis.
 A sputum test (acid-fast bacilli microscopy) conducted at the hospital confirmed the whole family to be positive and they were immediately placed on treatment.

 The families confirmed an improvement in their health after six weeks of commencement of treatment and were appreciative of the community TB care programme.
 Mr. Umar Jalo has since been linked to the leaders of the nomadic community for advocacy and mentoring while the TB supervisor for the LGA is ensuring his family continues with the TB treatment even after they have moved from Gaa Labaka Oja.
 Umar’s family situation is not unique; it is in fact a definitive illustration of the TB burden in Nigeria.
 Their story highlights the critical role of the community TB care initiative in improving awareness about TB and increasing access to TB services.